clem9123/Quebec_forest_recruitment_and_disturbances/README.md

 download.file("https://diffusion.mffp.gouv.qc.ca/Diffusion/DonneeGratuite/Foret/DONNEES_FOR_ECO_SUD/Placettes_permanentes/PEP_GPKG.zip", destfile = "raw_data/PEP.zip")
 ```

-See beginning of `inst/1_Make_data/tree_pep.R`

-Then all selection and modification on this data are made with the files from
+See `inst/1_Make_data/tree_pep.R`.Then all selection and modification on this data are made with the files from
-`R/1_Make_data` (1 to 8 have to bee run in order), the output dataframe is `data/full_data.RData` and is the one I used for all following analyses
+`inst/1_Make_data` (1 to 8 have to bee run in order), the output data frame is `data/full_data.ata` and is the one I used for all following analyses

 It is not necessary to run all the code to make the data, you can just use the output `data/full_data.RData` and start with the analyses part.